New Version for an Essential Standard

 - Tolerances for Random and Sine Tests

 - See Table 514.8-II on page 356 and Table 514.8-III on page 358.
 These are new to MIL-STD-810H.
 Note in particular the differing tolerances below and above 500 Hz.
 VibrationVIEW allows differing tolerances based on frequency and users can now set tolerances for channels as well as for control.
-This is true for Random tests as of version 2019.2.
+This is true for Random tests as of version 2019.2 and sine tests as of version 2020.1.

 - New Tolerances for Classic Shock Tests